Jsiewierski11/AIMLEditor/README.md

     ```
     pyinstaller main.py
     ```
-    - This will create a dist folder that will contain a .dat file (an linux executable file).
+    - This will create a dist folder that will contain a main.dat file (a linux executable file).

     Windows
     ```